SergioCoboLopez/ELN_Sergio/docs/march_24/week_3.md

 Now it is time to start generating some preliminary datasets.

 I would try 0.1, 0.5, 1, 1.5, 2.
 This would be just a tentative dataset to see how the data looks, nothing more elaborate.

+## March 23

+**ANN** I cannot ssh into the lab computer.
+Am I doing the wrong thing or is the system simply not working?
+I can try different strategies and if none of them work wait until M to email A.

+**O** I need to think about the third paragraph: I can just mention that I want to have another evaluation.
+Or I can add that I did not understand what the criteria where.
+And if I do that, where do I put that information?